shuzhao-li-lab/asari/README.md

 Input
 =====
-Input data are centroid mzML files from LC or GC metabolomics.
+Input data are centroid mzML files from LC, GC or DI metabolomics.
+Example datasets can be found at https://github.com/shuzhao-li-lab/data.

 We use ThermoRawFileParser (https://github.com/compomics/ThermoRawFileParser) to convert Thermo .RAW files to .mzML.
 You can also perform conversion, if your input files are Thermo raw files either by using the `convert` command or by passing `--convert_raw True` with the `process` command.

 Msconvert in ProteoWizard (https://proteowizard.sourceforge.io/tools.shtml) can handle the conversion of most vendor data formats and .mzXML files.

-MS/MS spectra are ignored by asari, but are exported in ____ format if discovered during processing for users and other tools.
-Our pipeline (https://pypi.org/project/pcpfm/) has annotation steps to use MS/MS data.
+MS/MS spectra are ignored in default LC-MS workflow but handled by alternative workflows.

 Use
 ===